Health and Wellbeing

 We have a dedicated Student Support Area, quiet rooms and an Inclusion Study Area, which can be used as required.

 On occasion, some students struggle to meet our expectations in terms of their behaviour.
 The reasons for this are often very complex and personal to the individual, but it has a very negative effect on their motivation and learning, as well as their relationships with teachers and peers.
 In order to support the student, a Head of Year may refer them for Behaviour Support with mentors from the JAC Team.
 Some of this work happens in small groups, but increasingly the students prefer working 1:1 with a JAC mentor.
 The sessions take place during the school day and on site and a student usually has about six sessions.

 In addition to this work, JAC workers also run groups for students who would like to help develop the work of the school or support their peers.
 Recent groups have looked at Cultural Diversity and supporting our anti-bullying policy.

 At Maiden Erlegh School we take very seriously our duty to keep our students safe and we do this in a variety of interlinked ways.
 Please consult our Safeguarding Policy for the full range of actions in this respect, including full compliance with “Safer Recruitment” guidelines.

-If there is cause for concern that a child may be the subject of abuse, a referral will be made to the appropriate Referral and Assessment Team at Children's Services.
+If there is cause for concern that a child may be the subject of abuse, a referral will be made to the appropriate Assessment Team at Children's Services.
 In the majority of cases, parents are informed if this is going to happen, but occasionally we do so without reference to the parents.

 The principle is that the welfare of the child is of paramount importance.